polkadot-developers/polkadot-docs/develop/parachain-devs/interoperability/transfer-assets-with-xcm.md

 ## Teleporting Assets

 Asset teleportation enables the transfer of digital assets, including fungible and non-fungible tokens, across different parachains.
 This process allows the transferred assets to function as if they were native to the receiving chain.
-To simulate the teleportation of assets, this tutorial showcases the transfer of fungible tokens between the Polkadot relay chain and the Asset Hub system parachain.
+To simulate the teleportation of assets, this tutorial showcases the transfer of fungible tokens between the Polkadot relay chain and the Asset Hub system chain.

 To replicate the scenario, you can locally simulate the interaction between the two chains using Chopsticks, as shown in the [XCM Testing](/develop/application-devs/tooling/chopsticks/overview.md#xcm-testing){target=\_blank} section of the Chopsticks documentation.
-For this tutorial, the relay chain is Polkadot ([`polkadot`](https://github.com/AcalaNetwork/chopsticks/blob/master/configs/polkadot.yml){target=\_blank}), and the destination chain is the Asset Hub parachain ([`polkadot-asset-hub`](https://github.com/AcalaNetwork/chopsticks/blob/master/configs/polkadot-asset-hub.yml){target=\_blank}).
+For this tutorial, the relay chain is Polkadot ([`polkadot`](https://github.com/AcalaNetwork/chopsticks/blob/master/configs/polkadot.yml){target=\_blank}), and the destination chain is the Asset Hub system chain ([`polkadot-asset-hub`](https://github.com/AcalaNetwork/chopsticks/blob/master/configs/polkadot-asset-hub.yml){target=\_blank}).

 To teleport assets between the two chains, follow these steps: